 In Petropavlovsk, Marina Nistoliy was handed an order to report for interrogation which is going to be carried out by the investigator Tankenov.
 The order was delivered by the NSC worker Kulmagambetov.

-In connection with more and more frequent actions aimed at blocking the work of the ‘Alga!’ party, The Open Dialog Foundation demands from the Kazakh authorities to act in line with their commitment to comply with international regulations.
+In connection with more and more frequent actions aimed at blocking the work of the ‘Alga!’ party, The Open Dialogue Foundation demands from the Kazakh authorities to act in line with their commitment to comply with international regulations.
 Also, we would like to underline the fact that, according to the article under which Kozlov is prosecuted (Article 164 of the Criminal Code – “inciting social, national, tribal, racial or religious hatred”), does not provide for the confiscation of property.
 We demand the release of the detained journalists of the opposition media and activists of the strike movement of oil industry workers and to carry out an open investigation into the events which took place in Zhanaozen on the 16th of December, 2011.

-The Open Dialog Foundation hereby urges international human rights organisations, the representative bodies of the European Union, the political leaders of EU member states to follow the course of events surrounding the detention of Igor Vinyavskiy, Vladimir Kozlov and other activists, and to prevent the Kazakh authorities from succeeding in their attempts to take control of independent media agencies and non-governmental associations.
+The Open Dialogue Foundation hereby urges international human rights organisations, the representative bodies of the European Union, the political leaders of EU member states to follow the course of events surrounding the detention of Igor Vinyavskiy, Vladimir Kozlov and other activists, and to prevent the Kazakh authorities from succeeding in their attempts to take control of independent media agencies and non-governmental associations.